daliasaleeby/CS411ProjectA5Team2/README.md

 5. Han

-# You can update this repository in two ways:
+# You can update this repository by doing the following:

 ## Via Command Line:
   1. Open your command line.